Jiyao17/jiyao17.github.io/_pages/teaching.md

   {% include archive-single.html %}
 {% endfor %} -->

-I used to be the teaching assistant for
+I used to be the teaching assistant for the following courses at Temple University,

 # 2024
 CIS 1057.001, Computer Programming in C, Fall 2024